History of the hotel

 In honour of legendary French/American Jazz entertainer Josephine Baker, our culinary team has created the Royal Cake, a glorious gluten-free chocolate and raspberry-based delicacy inspired by her stunning performance at our Orfeum Club in 1928.

-The display not only presents the key events of the past decade, but it also takes us on a journey going back in time more than 100 years to reveal the history of the building.
+The display not only presents the key events of the past decade, but takes us on a journey back in time more than 100 years to reveal the history of the building.

 From stunning spa space, to crumbling ruin, to fully-restored glory, discover the story behind our fabulous Royal Spa.

-Read the full story of our hotel since 1896 from a view of a great author
+Read the full story of our hotel through the eyes of a great author.